MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/analyzers/appsourcecop-as0035.md

 Modifying page properties can break the upgrade of existing installations and dependent extensions.

 [//]: # (IMPORTANT: END>DO_NOT_EDIT)

+## Remarks

+This error occurs when a page property is modified in a way that isn't supported.
+Modifying page properties can lead to destructive changes, which can break the upgrade process for existing installations and dependent extensions.

+## How to fix this diagnostic?

+To resolve this error, you need to avoid making unsupported changes to page properties.
+Here are the steps:

+1. Locate the page property in your code that is causing the error.
+2. Change the property back to its original value or to a supported value.

 ## See Also
 [AppSourceCop Analyzer](appsourcecop.md)
 [Getting Started with AL](../devenv-get-started.md)